Help us improve your experience.

 To diagnose a fault or error condition on a device, you need relevant information about the state of the platform.
 You can derive state information from event notifications.
 Event notifications are system log messages and SNMP traps.
 A Junos process called the event process (eventd) receives event notifications—henceforth simply called events—from other Junos processes.

-Timely diagnosis and intervention can correct error conditions and keep the device in operation.
+Timely diagnosis and intervention can correct error conditions and keep a device in operation.
 When the eventd process receives events, it can trigger an event policy.
 Event policies are if-then-else constructs that instruct the eventd process to select specific events, correlate the events, and perform a set of actions upon receipt of the events.
 These actions can help you diagnose a fault as well as take corrective action.
 For example, the eventd process can create log files, upload device files to a given destination, issue operational mode commands, modify the configuration, or invoke an event script.
-When an event script is invoked, event details are passed to the event script in the form of XML inputs.
+When the system invokes an event script, it passes the event details to the script in the form of XML inputs.

 You can configure multiple policies to be processed for an event.
-The policies are executed in the order in which they appear in the configuration.
+The device executes the policies in the order in which they appear in the configuration.
 For each policy, you can configure multiple actions.
-The actions are also executed in the order in which they appear in the configuration.
+The device also executes the actions in the order in which they appear in the configuration.

 Note:

-In Junos OS Evolved, the order policies appear in may not be the order in which they are executed.
-Therefore, the behavior is changed so that if one policy has the ignore option, none of the policies associated with the event are executed.
+Junos OS Evolved might not execute policies in the order in which they appear.
+Therefore, we've changed the behavior so that if one policy has the ignore option, Junos OS Evolved does not execute any policies that are associated with the event.

 Note: